naparuba/tanuki-www/content/pages/intro/vs/skydns.md

 XXX supports multiple datacenters out of the box, and it purposely scopes the managed data to be per-datacenter.
-This means each datacenter runs an independent cluster of servers.
+This means each datacenter runs an independent cluster of data nodes.
 Requests are forwarded to remote datacenters if necessary.
 This means requests for services within a datacenter never go over the WAN, and connectivity issues between datacenters do not affect availability within a datacenter.
 Additionally, the unavailability